Galaxies are the most massive and distant objects that we can see from Earth.

-Long exposure photography brings out fascinating detail as we look toward the center through several spiral arms, we now know that there is a hidden black hole at the very center, approximately 25,000 light years away..
+Long exposure photography brings out fascinating detail as we look toward the centre through several spiral arms, we now know that there is a hidden black hole at the very centre, approximately 25,000 light years away..

 Also visible to the naked eye , 158,000 light years away and exclusive to the Southern Hemisphere are two satellite galaxies of the Milky Way.
 The Large (LMC) and Small Magellanic Cloud (SMC).

-Concentrating here on the LMC, long exposures reveal an exotic array of twisted, knotty gas forming some of the most complex gaseous features you will see.
+Concentrating here on the LMC, long exposures reveal an exotic array of twisted, knotty gas forming some of the most complex gaseous extra-galactic features we can see.

 NGC253 in Sculptor